8. Flow of execution#

 Important

-This does not happen when a conditional statement is part of an expression group as the latter is read in its entirety.
+This is not an issue when a conditional statement is part of an expression group as the latter is read in its entirety.

 function (x)